le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

 ---
 layout: post
 title: Chef cookbooks development by TDD
-date: 2013-12-02 00:00:00
+date: 2013-12-01 00:00:00
 categories:
 - chef
 tags:
 - chef
 - tdd
 ---
 Hello my dear friends.
-Today we will continue talk about Chef.
-But today we will write Chef cookbooks by [TDD](http://en.wikipedia.org/wiki/Test-driven_development).
-If you don't know what is Chef and how to use it, then you better start to read my [articles](/2013/01/04/chef-solo-getting-started-part-1/) about it.
-All example code you can find here: [github.com/le0pard/chef-tdd-monit](https://github.com/le0pard/chef-tdd-monit).
+Today we will continue to talk about Chef.
+But today my article will be about Chef cookbooks by [TDD](http://en.wikipedia.org/wiki/Test-driven_development).
+If you don't know what is Chef and how to use it, then you should better start with my [articles](/2013/01/04/chef-solo-getting-started-part-1/) about it.
+All code examples you can find here: [github.com/le0pard/chef-tdd-monit](https://github.com/le0pard/chef-tdd-monit).

 # Chef tetsing tools

-First, let's look at what tools exist today to test Chef cookbooks.
+First, let's look what tools exist to test Chef cookbooks today.

 ## Foodcritic